Executive Practice Management Certificate Program for Dentists: Bridging the knowlege gap from clinical dentist to business owner

 - Five Binder Dividers with 5 Tabs

-- Yellow Highlighter, Black Sharpie, Pens and Calculator
+- Yellow Highlighter, Black Sharpie, Pens and Pencil

 Each enrolled cohort member must have sufficient reliable internet service/speed at home for use of the UF Sakai Webcourse, the Google Blogs, Skype, and email access.
 Additional material may consist of text readings, case studies, and worksheets that supplement and enhance the topics of each weekend module.
 These will be located as an MS Word document inside the UF Sakai Webcourse, or will be emailed to the cohort group in advance by the Instructor.